Deccan sultanates: Ahmadnagar Sultanate

-"There were massacres(qatl-i 'aam) twice in the city [Ahmadnagar], in the course of which not a single person from abroad was left alive.
+"There were massacres (qatl-e 'ām) twice in the city, in the course of which not a single person from abroad was left alive.
 The killing spree lasted for three days.
 Good people like learned men and traders, who had assembled here in this period, were all slain, and their houses were destroyed."

-Jamal Khan also enforced the Mahdavi religion on the state.
-Jamal Khan was killed in the battle of Rohankhed in 1591; and soon Ismail Shah was also captured and confined by his father Burhan, who ascended the throne as Burhan Shah.
+Jamal Khan also enforced the Mahdawi religion on the state.
+He was killed in the battle of Rohankhed in 1591 and soon Ismail Shah was also captured and confined by his father Burhan, who ascended the throne as Burhan Shah II.
+He reinstated Shia Islam as the state religion.
 After the death of Burhan Shah, his eldest son Ibrahim ascended the throne.
 Ibrahim Shah died only after a few months in a battle with the Bijapur Sultanate.
 Soon, Chand Bibi, the aunt of Ibrahim Shah, proclaimed Bahadur, the infant son of Ibrahim Shah, as the rightful Sultan; and she became regent.
 In 1596, a Mughal attack led by Murad was repulsed by Chand Bibi.

 After the death of Chand Bibi in July 1600, Ahmadnagar was conquered by the Mughals, and Bahadur Shah was imprisoned.
 But Malik Ambar, and other Ahmadnagar officials, defied the Mughals and declared Murtaza Shah II as sultan in 1600 at a new capital, Paranda.
-Malik Ambar became prime minister and Vakil-us-Saltanat of Ahmadnagar.
-Later, the capital was shifted first to Junnar and then to a new city Khadki (later Aurangabad).
+Malik Ambar became prime minister and vakīl-us-saltanat of Ahmadnagar.
+Later, the capital was shifted first to Junnar and then to a new city called Khadki (later Aurangabad).
 After the death of Malik Ambar, his son Fath Khan surrendered to the Mughals in 1633 and handed over the young Nizam Shahi ruler Hussain Shah, who was sent as a prisoner to the fort of Gwalior.
-But soon Shahaji with the assistance of Bijapur, placed an infant scion of the Nizam Shahi dynasty, Murtaza, on the throne but acted as regent.
+In a last stand, Shahaji, with the assistance of Bijapur, placed an infant scion of the Nizam Shahi dynasty, Murtaza, on the throne but acted as regent.
 In 1636, Aurangzeb, the Mughal viceroy of Deccan, finally annexed the sultanate to the Mughal empire, after defeating Shahaji.